jessie-wangjie/tbREVEAL/README.md

 nextflow run pipeline.nf -with-docker hca
 ```

-Alternatively, you can give Nextflow the input files at runtime as such:
+Alternatively, you can give Nextflow the input files at runtime as such (this will overwrite any parameters given in the nextflow.config file):

 ```
 nextflow run pipeline.nf \